Room N349, Neukom Building

 Stanford, CA 94305

-Deborah R. Hensler is the Judge John W. Ford Professor of Dispute Resolution and Associate Dean for Graduate Studies at Stanford Law School, where she teaches courses on complex and transnational litigation, the legal profession, and empirical research methods and leads the doctoral research colloquium.
+Deborah R. Hensler is the Judge John W. Ford Professor of Dispute Resolution and Associate Dean for Graduate Studies Emerita at Stanford Law School, where she teaches courses on complex and transnational litigation, the legal profession, and empirical research methods.
+She co-founded the Law and Policy Laboratory at the law school with Prof. Paul Brest (emeritus).
+She is a member of the RAND Institute Civil Justice Board of Overseers and the Berkeley Law Civil Justice Initiative Advisory Board.
 From 2000-2005 she was the director of the Stanford Center on Conflict and Negotiation.